litecuts/Major-Project/proposal.md

-# proposal
+# Proposal
-Here is where I Describe what I'm going to build
+The Main Idea of my Project is to Build a grid Game where a player or Certain players go through each levels with some Obstacles and proceed to the end of the game

 ## Needs To Have
-- first thing
-- second thing
+- A Grid
+- Icons for Players
+- Players (X, Y)
-- third thing
+- Sound Effects
+- Background or Terrain

 ## Nice To Have
-- files
+- Increase the number of obstacles each level
+- Creating custom and making own Icons
-- etc
+- AI Intelligence